7 Tips and Tricks to Sell Your House Virtually (Or With Minimal Contact)

 1. Find an agent you trust

-“They were going to make a trip out here to look at homes, and then all the COVID-19 hit and obviously that was cancelled,” Kahler says.
+“They were going to make a trip out here to look at homes, and then all the COVID-19 hit, and obviously that was canceled,” Kahler says.
 “So then we decided, OK, we’re gonna do it all remotely.”

 Whether you find an agent through a resource like HomeLight or another means, Kahler advised interviewing them about their previous experience with virtual transactions.

-• What virtual tools and programs do they use?
+• What virtual tools and programs do you use?

 • How will they keep in contact with potential buyers as well as vendors and you?